accordproject/concerto-docs/docs/design/vocabulary.md

 sidebar_position: 5
 ---

 The Vocabulary module for Concerto optionally allows human-readable labels (Terms) to be associated with model elements.
-Terms are stored within a locale specific vocabulary YAML file associated with a Concerto namespace.
+Terms are stored within a locale-specific vocabulary YAML file associated with a Concerto namespace.

 For example, a Concerto model that defines an enumeration with the values `RED`, `GREEN`, `BLUE` can be associated with an English vocabulary with the terms "Red", "Green", "Blue" and a French Vocabulary with terms "Rouge", "Vert", "Bleue".

-The `VocabularyManager` class manages access to a set of Vocabulary files, and includes logic to retrieve the most appropriate term for a requested locale.
+The `VocabularyManager` class manages access to a set of Vocabulary files and includes logic to retrieve the most appropriate term for a requested locale.

+Additionally, it now supports associating multiple terms with the same concept or property, allowing for use cases such as short descriptions, long descriptions, tooltips, and more.

 ### Example Model